Advanced Search

 In order to undertake the practice of a method which serves as the principal or substantial cause for attaining the form body of a Buddha, the practitioner of tantra should first ripen his mental faculties.
 In other words, he should rehearse this unique cause.
 The importance of deity yoga, which employs imagination in meditation, is that the practitioner generates himself or herself into the aspect of a deity.

 Texts such as the explanatory tantra called the Vajrapanjara Tantra and related Indian commentaries point out that attainment of the Buddha's truth body requires meditation and practice of a path that has features similar to the resultant truth body.
 This refers to meditation on emptiness through direct perception in which all dualistic appearances and conceptual elaborations have been withdrawn.
 Similarly, in order to attain the form body of the Buddha one should also cultivate a path that has similar features to the resultant form body.
-Engaging in a path that has similar features to the resultant state of Buddhahood, particularly the form body, is of indispensable significance and power.
+Engaging in a path that has similar features to the resultant state of buddhahood, particularly the form body, is of indispensable significance and power.
 The tantras present a path that has features, technically called the four complete purities, similar to the resultant state in four ways: the complete purity of enlightenment, the complete purity of the body, the complete purity of the resources, and the complete purity of activities.

 All great vehicle systems assert that in order to achieve the resultant state, that is the union of the two bodies, it is essential to engage in a path in which there is a union of method and wisdom.
 However, the union of wisdom and method according to the sutra system is not a complete union.
 Although it refers to wisdom in terms of the wisdom realizing emptiness and method in the terms of the practice of the six perfection such as giving, ethics and so forth, the union of method and wisdom here refers only to the practice of wisdom realizing emptiness being complemented by a factor of method such as the mind of enlightenment, and the practice of the mind of enlightenment and aspects of method being complemented and supported by a factor of wisdom such as realization of emptiness.
 In other words, they maintain that it is not possible for both factors of the path, the wisdom factor and method factor, to be present within one entity of consciousness.

 The question is what form of practice or path is possible where method and wisdom are inseparably united.
-In the practise of tantra, it is deity yoga in which the divine form of a deity is visualized in a single moment of consciousness, while at the same time there is mindfulness of its empty nature, its emptiness.
+In the practice of tantra, it is deity yoga in which the divine form of a deity is visualized in a single moment of consciousness, while at the same time there is mindfulness of its empty nature, its emptiness.
 There, within one entity of consciousness, is meditation on both the deity as well as apprehension of emptiness.
 Therefore, such a moment of consciousness is a factor of both method and wisdom.

 Also, when we try to cultivate divine pride or the sense of identity as a divine being in the practice of deity yoga, we try to overcome the feeling and perception of an ordinariness.
-I think this helps us to make the potential of Buddhahood within ourselves more manifest.
+I think this helps us to make the potential of buddhahood within ourselves more manifest.

 To attain a firm pride of being a deity requires a stable visualization of the form and appearance of the deity.
 Normally, because of our natural tendency and consequent notion of self we have an innate feeling of 'I' and 'self' based upon our body and mind.
 If we similarly cultivate a strong perception of our own appearance as a deity, we will also be able to cultivate divine pride, the sense of identity as a deity, by focusing on the divine body.